-If you are thinking about purchasing a residential long lease property, then there are lots of things to think about.
-Leasehold means that the land which your property sits on does not belong to you, and this has implications.
+If you are thinking about about buying leasehold property, whether it’s a house or flat, then there are lots of things to think about.
+A residential long lease property means that the land which your property sits on does not belong to you, and this has some really important implications for the owners of the 4.86 million leasehold homes in England.

 The golden rules of buying leasehold property are the following:

-1. Know How Long is Remaining on the Lease
+2. Know How Long is Remaining on the Lease – and Understand Your Right to Extend Your Lease or Buy your Freehold

-The period left on the lease is the period of time for which you will actually own the property.
+The period left on the lease is the period of time for which you will actually own the flat or maisonette.
 After that the property will revert to the freeholder unless you have arranged for the lease to be extended first.
 It’s therefore extremely important to be aware of how long there is left on your lease.

 And be aware that the day your lease drops below 80 years, your freeholder is entitled to charge you an additional premium for your lease extension – which is likely to cost you thousands of pounds.

-If you are thinking of buying a property which has a short lease, it is worth knowing that there is a way of avoiding the two year wait.
+If you are thinking of buying a house or flat with a short lease, it is worth knowing that there is a way of avoiding the two year wait.
 If the person selling the property to you has owned it for at least two years, they can start the process of extending the lease and then pass it on to you as part of the sale.

 Looking for specialist lease extension advice.
-We have five lawyers doing nothing but lease extension and enfranchisement – one of the most specialist teams in the country.
+We have a five strong team doing nothing but lease extension and enfranchisement – one of the most specialist teams in the country.
 Click here to find out more about lease extension and leasehold enfranchisement.

 3. Ask About Service Charges